-The Company does not have any financial instruments carried at fair value as at August 31, 2023 and 2022.
+The Company does not have any financial instruments carried at fair value as at August 31, 2024 and 2023.

-The carrying values of cash, receivables, accounts payable and accrued liabilities, notes payable and acquisition cost payable approximate their fair values because of their short terms to maturity.
+The carrying values of cash, receivables, accounts payable and accrued liabilities, and acquisition cost payable approximate their fair values because of their short terms to maturity.